 2. Draw square lines off of it

 Draw a couple of square lines off of your main line to see how the tub and doorway(s) are square.
-Use straight edges and a framing square, a 3-4-5 triangle, or whatever works.
+Use straight edges and a framing square, a 3-4-5 triangle, a laser square, or whatever works.

 Sometimes there are bathrooms where everything is out of square.
 If that’s the case with your bathroom floor just do the best that you can and move onto step 3.

 3. Make adjustments to your floor layout lines